-Office Hours: I will be holding three hours of office hours each week.
+Office Hours: Please use this Calendly link to schedule an office meeting.
+I will be holding office hours each week.
 Please see the first of page of the syllabus for my hours.
 I am also available by appointment.
 If there is a conflict and you are unable to make it to any of my hours, please feel free to send me an email.
 My availability outside office hours is not guaranteed, however I devote my attention fully to you during my office hours.
 Therefore, I highly encourage you to come to my office hours and ask questions.

 Quantitative Reasoning Associate: This semester, we are fortunate to have a Quantitative Reasoning Associate (QRA) working with us.
 A QRA is a fellow student who completed this course in the past and will be helping us as a course facilitator and student mentor.
-This semester, the QRA for our course is Ashley Doan.
+This semester, the QRA for our course is Malena Goldman.
 She will be holding office hours as posted on the first page of the syllabus, including its location.

-Additionally, Ashley will host study sessions before each exam, which will be announced closer to exams.
+Additionally, Malena will host study sessions before each exam, which will be announced closer to exams.